-Wareham CEA rates starting in January 2021
+Wareham CEA program rates

 The Wareham CEA program has been renewed as part of a 25-community purchasing group, effective January 2021 and going through December 2023.

-|Rates valid: January 2021 – December 2023||Wareham default rate||Wareham 50% Local Green||Wareham 100% Local Green|
+|Rates effective: January 2021 – December 2023||Wareham |

 Disclaimer: A goal of the CEA program is to produce savings for customers, but savings cannot be guaranteed compared to the utility’s basic service rate which change every six months for residential and small commercial customers, and every three months for large commercial customers.
 The aggregation program seeks to provide price stability and average savings over the full term of the program, but because future basic service rates are not known, there is no guarantee of savings.